Notting Hill Gate: 1950s redevelopment

 Much of the street was redeveloped in the 1950s with two large tower blocks being erected on the north and south sides of the street.
 At this time Notting Hill Gate tube station was also redeveloped linking two stations on the Circle and District and Central lines which had previously been accessed on either side of the street with an entirely underground station enabling interchange between the deep level Central Line and the sub-surface Circle and District Lines.
 The new tube station also acts as a pedestrian subway under the widened Notting Hill Gate, the subway leading to the ticket office, a toilet (now closed) and a newsagent (now closed).

 Not all of Notting Hill Gate's original features were lost when it was redeveloped however, one good example of this being the Notting Hill Coronet.
 Previously a theatre, it was converted into a cinema in 1923, and was saved from demolition by local activists in 1972 and 1989.
 In 2004, its long-term future was secured by the Kensington Temple who acquired the site with the intention of continuing to provide independent cinema.
 The Coronet is one of two famous cinemas on Notting Hill Gate, the other being the Gate which opened in 1911 and still retains its Edwardian plasterwork, including a heavily coffered ceiling.

 Transport links

 London Underground

-Notting Hill Gate is the site of Notting Hill Gate tube station which is on the Central, District and Circle lines.
+Notting Hill Gate is the site of Notting Hill Gate tube station served by the Central, Circle & District lines.